 CURS 4503U Curriculum Studies I: I/S Health and Physical Education.
-This course will explore health and physical education content, philosophies and teaching methodologies from Grade 7 to 12.
+This course will explore health and physical education content, philosophies and teaching methodologies from Grades 7 to 12 in the Ontario context.
 Students will be shown how to infuse multimedia technologies into the delivery of the curriculum.
 They will be encouraged to explore Physical Education and Health topics by taking part in projects, presentations and practical labs.
 Many of the health topics in the Ontario Health Curriculum such as the compulsory CPR unit will be presented and discussed.
 In addition, many of the current issues that are related to health and wellness will be studied in the course.
-The physical education portion of the course includes activity sessions in dance, outdoor recreation, leisure time sports activities and many individual and team sports.
+The physical education portion of the course includes activity sessions in dance, outdoor recreation; leisure time sports activities and many individual and team sports.
 This course will include methods of assessment and evaluation of students and programs, curriculum development and the practice of maintaining a balanced program of curricular, interschool and intramural activities.
 3 cr, 4 lec.
-Note: Restricted to I/S Consecutive students.
+Note: Restricted to I/S BEd Consecutive students or I/S Concurrent BSc (Hons)/BEd students in Year 5.